Style-Editor: Text-driven object-centric style editing: User study

 \section{User study}

-We conducted the user study to enhance our evaluation process, the results of which are presented in \tabref{tab:user_study}.
+We conducted two rounds of user studies to enhance our evaluation process, the results of which are presented in \tabref{tab:user_study}.
 This study involved 50 participants, whose ages ranged from their 20s to 50s.
 We designed the study to assess three key aspects: stylization quality, background preservation, and content preservation, providing nine examples within each category for evaluation.
-We compared the stylized images generated by our model against those produced by Text2live \cite{bartal2022text2live}, Glide \cite{nichol2022glide}, and Blended Diffusion \cite{avrahami2022blended}, all of which also aim for object-centric style transfer.
-Our analysis indicates that our model excels in achieving a balanced object-centric style transfer, effectively maintaining the semantic integrity of the object and the background without compromise.
-The user study question examples illustrated in \figref{fig:user_question}.
+The evaluation included the mask-based editing models Glide \cite{nichol2021glide}, and Blended Diffusion \cite{avrahami2022blended}, along with the top-4 models from \tabref{tab:vs_text} --- FlexIT \cite{couairon2022flexit}, LEDITS ++ \cite{brack2024ledits++}, Null text inversion \cite{mokady2023null}, and Text2LIVE~\cite{bar2022text2live}.
+In each round, we compared the stylized images produced by three competing models with those generated by our model.
+Our analysis indicates that our model excels in achieving a balanced object-centric style editing, effectively maintaining the semantic integrity of the object and the background without compromise.
+In particular, compared with mask-based methods, our model delivers more natural and stable performance.
+The user study question examples are illustrated in \figref{fig:user_question}.